24 August 2023

 do_stuff.sh

-The bash script's output, in combination with our other shell script do_stuff.sh which just echo's a simple message "This path only affects the current subshell":
+The bash script's output, in combination with our other shell script do_stuff.sh which just echo's a simple message.
+Access to the custom path only happens in the subshell:

 PATH before subshell: /usr/local/bin:/usr/local/sbin:/usr/local/bin:/usr/bin